johnmerchant/johnmerchant.github.io/README.md

 * [Semantic markup](https://html.com/semantic-markup/).
 For example, `<section>`, `<ul>` and `<article>`.
 This structures the page content semantically, allowing for improved accessibility with screen readers and improved search engine content parsing.

 * Pure HTML and CSS.
-This allows more precise control over positioning and layout over a framework such as Tailwind or Bootstrap at the cost of not supporting legacy browsers.
+This allows more precise control over positioning and layout over a framework such as Bootstrap at the cost of not supporting legacy browsers.

 * CSS naming convention: [BEM](http://getbem.com/)